jeeyoon-lim/GitHub-pages/index.md

 # Welcome to my page

-My thoughts and certain aspects of my life that I want to show off, in a nutshell.
+Jeeyoon Lim in a nutshell.